Pictured Top Left: Nicole Abercrombie, and Katlynn Brothers.

 These are the 2022 delegates that represented MDEC during the MYT.
 MDEC could not have been prouder of our students.

-Marshall-DeKalb Electric selects 8 students from our service territory who participant in the local essay competition.
+Every year through the guidance councelor at schools served by MDEC, we select 8 students from our service territory to participant in the local essay competition.
 We invite them to travel to Montgomery in the spring, where they join more than 130 other high school juniors representing electric cooperatives for the Montgomery Youth Tour.
 There, these students have the opportunity to take part in activities such as Q&A sessions with representatives about topics that interest them; tour the Civil Rights Memorial, the State Capitol, and the State House; visit the Rosa Parks Museum and the State Judicial Building.

 The Washington D.C.
 National Rural Electric Youth Tour, sponsored by Marshall-DeKalb Electric Cooperative, the Alabama Rural Electric Association, and the National Rural Electric Cooperative Association, is part of a grassroots program to educate high school juniors and seniors on the electric cooperative program and the cooperative ideas for which it stands.
 Approximately 45 students from Alabama travel to Washington D.C. for the week-long tour, joining more than 1,500 students from across the nation.
 The tour is jam-packed with fun-filled activities and visits to America’s most popular and historic places.
 Stops along the way include the U.S. Capitol, the Korean and Vietnam memorials, the Kennedy Center, Arlington National Cemetery, the Lincoln Memorial and the Smithsonian Institution.